yyosefi/terraform-lambda-apigateway/README.md

 ## Terraform module for Lambda and API Gateway

-The module create a lambda with API Gateway
+The module creates a lambda with API Gateway
 The lambda function listes for HTTP POST requests and sends back a response from a Node.js application